-Blitzer was pivotal to CNN's election coverage throughout America's Choice 2012, serving as lead anchor on key primary nights, caucus nights and Election night.
+Blitzer was pivotal to CNN's election coverage throughout America's Choice 2012, serving as lead anchor on key primary nights, caucus nights and the Emmy award-winning election night.
 He moderated three of CNN's Republican presidential debates including the first-of-its-kind tea party debate.
 During the 2008 presidential election, Blitzer spearheaded CNN's Peabody Award-winning coverage of the presidential primary debates and campaigns.
 He also led CNN's Emmy-winning "America Votes 2006" coverage and "America Votes 2004."
 Furthermore, he anchored the network's coverage during the inaugurations of Presidents Barack Obama and George W. Bush.

 In addition to politics, Blitzer is also known for his in-depth reporting on international news.
 In January 2013, Blitzer traveled to Cairo, Egypt to sit down at the presidential palace with President Mohamed Morsy.
 In December 2010, he was granted rare access to travel to North Korea with former New Mexico Gov. Bill Richardson.
 While in country as the only network journalist, he took viewers inside the communist, totalitarian regime with reports from the rarely seen streets of Pyongyang and Kim II-sung University.